 HiveServer2 and the Hive metastore require sufficient memory to run correctly.
 The default heap size of 256 MB for each component is inadequate for production workloads.
-The table below contains guidelines for sizing the heap for each component, based on your cluster size.
-The table refers to connections, the number of open connections to HiveServer (Cloudera Manager hive_open_connections metric).
-In Cloudera Manager, HiveServer2, Status, the visual representation of this metric appears.
-For example:
+Consider the following guidelines for sizing the heap for each component, based on your cluster size.